Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 The LCA calculation works similarly to [eDNAFlow](https://github.com/mahsa-mousavi/eDNAFlow)'s approach:

 1. Given a group of potential species for an ASV, take the species with the highest percentage base-pair identity, subtract 1 from the identity, and include all species above that cutoff in the LCA
-2. **Coverage adjustment**: BP identity is adjusted by query coverage (e.g., 99% coverage × 100% identity = 99% adjusted identity)
-3. **LCA grouping**: If multiple species fall within the cutoff, the species is set to 'dropped' and the algorithm moves up one taxonomic level, repeating for genus, family, order, and class
+2. **LCA grouping**: If multiple species fall within the cutoff, the species is set to 'dropped' and the algorithm moves up one taxonomic level, repeating for genus, family, order, and class

 ## Input Requirements